pandoc/lua-filters/table-short-captions/sample.md

 | a2   | b2   |

 Table: This is the *italicised long caption* of tbl9, which is **unlisted**, yet has a short-caption.  []{#tbl:tbl-label9 .unlisted short-caption="Table 9 **unlisted** *short* capt."}

-This is the last paragraph, just to tie things up.